gbif/ipt/dataHostingCentres.md

 ## Taiwan

 The [Taiwan Biodiversity Information Facility (TaiBIF)](http://www.taibif.tw/en) provides helpdesk support to new publishers in Taiwan, and hosting support for datasets on the [TaiBIF IPT](http://taibif.tw/ipt/).
-Please contact Yu-Huang Wang <yuhuangwang@gmail.com> for assistance.
+Please contact Chihjen Ko <cjk@sinica.edu.tw> for assistance.

 ## USA